JNOSQL/jnosql-book/en/chapter1.md

    The Diana project has as goal just be the low layer, in other words, just the communication layer to NoSQL database.
 Basically this project gonna work as a database driver.
 Diana will have four APIs, one for each database type, and its TCK respective.
 The test compatibility kit affirms if a driver implements an API correctively.
 So a X database of key-value implements and run all tests correctively that means this X database has support to key-value Diana API.

 ![Diana ](../images/09.png)

+The main reason to Diana just works in communication layer are:

+* A developer doesn't want learn a new API beyond JPA.
+* The abstraction layer makes sense as a JPA extension and not a new one.
+* Be a communication API is good enough to be a project.

+Furthermore Diana **will not** be:

+* A new API to replace JPA
+* A new API to abstraction layer
+* Just one API communication to solve all kind of NoSQL database
+* Be responsible to do integrations with other technologies such as CDI, EJB, Bean Validation, Spring, etc.